-Reconciling Public Reason Liberalism
+Public Reason Liberalism

 I defend a revisionary account of the proper role of religion in the public life of liberal democracies, one that protects a significant role for religious reasoning in politics, and protects extensive religious exemptions.
 In my view, defenders of the dominant Rawlsian version of public reason liberalism have mistakenly interpreted the ideal of public reason and public justification in ways that are unjustifiably hostile to religion and other non-public ideals and values.
 For instance, orthodox public reason liberals often emphasize the need for a fund of shared reasons on which everyone endorses principles of justice.
 However, what matters is that citizens have a shared commitment to the same principles of justice and institutional structures, not that these be endorsed for the same reasons.
 Many reasons are not shared, especially religious reasons; by barring unshared reasons from entering into public justification, public reason liberals prevent non-public ideals and values from grounding liberal institutions.
 You can see me talk about my research project in this area here.
 I have developed these ideas in my recent book, Liberal Politics and Public Faith: Beyond Separation.
 I have also co-edited a volume on these matters with Michael Weber, entitled Religious Exemptions.
 Many of my articles concern this topic.